niklas-w/Molecular-systematics-course/Tutorials/5.BayesianInference/Readme.md

 After clicking on "Link Trees", you should notice that all cells in the column to the right, under the heading "Tree" show the same value, "COI-begin", as in the screenshot below.
 This indicates that they now all share the same tree.
 You can edit the name and assign the name "tree" for instance.

-Now with all four rows at the same time we will click on "Link Clock Models".
+Now with all rows at the same time we will click on "Link Clock Models".
 This means that the clock model that we will  apply to all genes.
 With the relaxed clock model that we will select, it means that some branches are allowed to evolve faster than other branches, but that this variation in rates is not inferred separately for each gene.
 After clicking on "Link Clock Models", the BEAUti window should look as shown in the screenshot below.
 You can also edit the name and  assign the name "clock" for instance.

 <p align="center"><img src="https://github.com/niklas-w/Molecular-systematics-course/blob/master/Tutorials/5.BayesianInference/Beast4.png" alt="Beast4" width="600"></p>